Decibel (magazine): Tour

-Beginning in 2012, Decibel puts on an annual tour in the US and Canada.
-According to metal blog No Clean Singing, typically the tour is headlined by a seasoned death metal band and includes three supporting acts: a "hard-touring band with a dependable legion of fans"; a "critical darling band in search of a wider audience, one that Decibel Magazine has put a lot of page space into supporting"; and a "pit-friendly band with connections to the metal underground, one early in their career and sporting a charismatic frontman".
+Beginning in 2012, Decibel has put on an annual tour in the US and Canada.
+According to metal blog No Clean Singing, typically the tour is headlined by a seasoned death metal or black metal band and includes three supporting acts: a "hard-touring band with a dependable legion of fans"; a "critical darling band in search of a wider audience, one that Decibel Magazine has put a lot of page space into supporting"; and a "pit-friendly band with connections to the metal underground, one early in their career and sporting a charismatic frontman".
 Some dates of the tour also include local openers.